muktihari/fit/README.md

 We decode slightly faster and encode significantly faster.
 We allocate far fewer objects on the heap and have a smaller memory footprint for both decoding and encoding.

+## Supports

+If you have any questions or would like to discuss something, feel free to [open a discussion](https://github.com/muktihari/fit/discussions).
+If you encounter any issue, feel free to [open an issue](https://github.com/muktihari/fit/issues).
+We'll do our best to help with any issues as we are able to.

 ## Contributing

 Please see [CONTRIBUTING.md](/CONTRIBUTING.md).
 Thank you, [contributors](https://github.com/muktihari/fit/graphs/contributors)!

+## Sponsorship

+If you find this project helpful, please consider giving it a GitHub star.
+You can also contribute to the development of this project by [becoming a sponsor](https://github.com/sponsors/muktihari).
+Every bit of support, even just buying me a coffee, truly means a lot.
+Thank you!